Were Not All Ten Cleansed Luke 17:11-19: How to Be Grateful

 .

-Scriptures: Luke 17:11-12, Luke 17:13, Luke 17:14, Luke 5:14, Luke 7:13, Luke 13:12, Luke 17:15, Luke 17:15-19
+Scriptures: Luke 17:11-12, Luke 17:13, Luke 17:14, Luke 5:14, Luke 7:13, Luke 13:12, Luke 17:15, Luke 17:15-19,

 Luke 17:11-12 Now on his way to Jerusalem, Jesus traveled along the border between Samaria and Galilee.
 As he was going into a village, ten men who had leprosy met him.
 THEY STOOD AT A DISTANCE

-We’ve talked about leprosy in depth studying Luke chapter 5:12-16 in a lesson titled “How Does Sin Looks to God?”
-There is no use in describing it again here other than to say leprosy was a horrible disease.
-A reason we don’t hear much about it today is it’s called Hansen’s disease and is treatable, but in the days of Jesus leprosy was considered incurable and brought a slow miserable death as leprosy took over the body decaying it away.
-Leprosy was considered contagious and there were serious laws concerning a person with leprosy (Lev 13 and 14) forcing a leper to be the ultimate outcast of society.
+A reason we don’t hear much about it today is it’s called Hansen’s disease and is treatable, but in the days of Jesus, leprosy was considered incurable and brought a slow, miserable death as leprosy took over the body, decaying it away.
+Leprosy is contagious, and there were several laws concerning a person with leprosy (Lev 13 and 14), forcing a leper to be the ultimate outcast of society.

-Leprosy is symbolic of the corrupting nature of sin.
-Sin affects every area of life causing damaging decay to our spirit, soul, and body.
+Leprosy symbolizes the corrupting nature of sin.
+Sin affects every area of life, causing damaging decay to our spirit, soul, and body.
 It affects everything.
-Sin distances and separates us from those we love including God.
-It destroys families.
-It destroys relationships.
+Sin distances and separates us from those we love, including God.
+It destroys families and relationships.
 It’s ugly.
-In our search for satisfaction in life, we become leprous and Zombie-like.
+In our search for life satisfaction, we become leprous and Zombie-like.
 Like Mick Jagger, we discover, “I can’t get no satisfaction.”
-At some point in the decay process, Jesus comes to our village – our lives.
-Because we want satisfaction, cleansing, and wholeness and because Jesus is our only hope we come to the place of crying out, “Jesus, Master have pity on us.”

 Luke 17:13 and CALLED OUT IN A LOUD VOICE, “JESUS, MASTER, HAVE PITY ON US!